bramwelt/website/source/deployment-strategies.rst

 A lot of time gets spent engineering work arounds for these problems, or making sure a clean deployment happens.

-If you still feel git and ssh is *the way* to deploy your application, I won't stop you.
-But please, look at things like `git-deploy`_ to manage it.

 language package